John T Green (United States)

 Imad Sabi (Palestine)

-Imad Sabi worked for ten years at Oxfam Novib's Global Programmes Department in the Netherlands, supporting an extensive network of global civil society actors.
+Imad Sabi works for the Open Society Foundations' Education Support Team.
+Prior to this, he worked for ten years at Oxfam Novib's Global Programmes Department in the Netherlands, supporting an extensive network of global civil society actors.
 He previously served as Senior Program Officer for Emergencies in Africa and the Middle East for the Dutch development agency ICCO and has also worked in Central Asia as a consultant.
 He has been active over many years in the right to education movement, serving on the Board of the Global Campaign for Education, and is a Founding Board member of the Arab Campaign for Education for All.
-He currently represents civil society in the Country Grants and Performance Committee of the Global Partnership for Education.
+He currently represents the private foundations constituency in the Country Grants and Performance Committee of the Global Partnership for Education, having represented civil society on the same committee for four years.
 Previously he was a member of the International Council of the World Social Forum and has also been a member of the Board of Engaged Donors for Global Equity (EDGE).